How to set-up a SiteFusion server

 Note that in neither scenario the daemon will be running as root.
 In the first it will only start as root and then change to the safe user as soon as runtime and log locations are setup correctly.

-Next, we have to create the sitefusion database.
+When MySQL is used, we have to create the sitefusion database and tables.
 SiteFusion uses the database to hold its process information and job/service configuration.
 In order to do this, change to the install/ directory.
 Run the script with:

 $ php sfdatabase